a-sit-plus/warden-supreme/docs/docs/integration/migration.md

     - **Be sure to deal with the result.
 This function does not throw!!!**
 - The parameters `iosAttestationConfigurationJ` and `androidAttestationConfigurationJ` in `Makoto`'s Java-oriented constructor have been swapped to disambiguate it from the Kotlin constructors.

 ### Results and Exceptions

+!!! tip "Try the custom parser"
+    To enable the custom Android attestation extension parser, set `supremeParser = true` in your configuration and run your usual `Roboto`/`Makoto` verification flow.

 - `AttestationResult` gains a `Verified` marker; NOOP results are distinct.
 - `AttestationResult.Error` always carries a `cause`.
 - `AttestationValueException.Reason.TIME` is renamed to `STATEMENT_TIME`.